GanquanWen/Deduplicator/README.md

    * Graphic User Interface by package tkinter in python

-   * File deletion without influncing other files.
+   * File deletion without influencing other files.